 Sincerely thank the interviewer for taking the time to meet with you both at the beginning and the end of the email.
 Many of the faculty and students you interacted with were volunteering their time to help and meet with you, so be genuine when offering your thanks.

-While you should treat every interaction you have with faculty and students as an opportunity to demonstrate why you’re a good fit for the program, ensure that your thank you email isn’t exclusively another attempt to sell yourself.
-While you could (and should) reiterate why you believe you are a good fit for the school, ensure the thank you is front and center.
+While you should treat every interaction you have with faculty and students as an opportunity to demonstrate why you’re a good fit for the program, ensure that your thank you isn’t exclusively another attempt to sell yourself.
+While you could (and should) reiterate why you believe you are a good fit for the school, make the thank you is front and center.

 4 | Review and Don’t Forget to Change Names